-Pupil Premium and Catch-Up at St John's - The Promise and Review (Review of 19-20 in body of 20-21 Document)
+Pupil Premium and Catch-Up at St John's - The Promise and Review (s)

-Catch-up funding This academic year (2020-2021), due to the impact of the COVID19 pandemic on children's education, all schools will receive additional 'catch-up' funding with which they are expected to close gaps in pupil attainment and progress.
-We plan to use this money to support and deliver additional support and 'booster' sessions to pupils across the school every afternoon, with a particular focus on phonics.
+Catch-up funding During the academic year (2020-2021), due to the impact of the COVID19 pandemic on children's education, all schools received additional 'catch-up' funding with which they were/are expected to close gaps in pupil attainment and progress.
+We use this money to support and deliver additional support and 'booster' sessions to pupils across the school every afternoon, with a particular focus on phonics.

-Pupils receiving support through this funding will be carefully chosen and their progress will be closely monitored so that we can review and evaluate the impact of the provision and make changes if necessary.
-We have also been successful in our application to be part of the Early Years NELI scheme, details of which can be found in the 'catch up funding ' link.
+Pupils receiving support through this funding are carefully selected and their progress is closely monitored so that reviews and evaluation of the impact of the provision can be made.
+We were also successful in our application to be part of the Early Years NELI scheme, details of which can be found in the 'catch up funding ' link.

-Additional information about how pupil premium grant funding is spent in school can be found below, alongside information about the 'catch-up' funding that the government have allocated for this year.
+Additional information about how pupil premium grant funding is spent in school can be found below, alongside information about the 'catch-up' funding that the government allocated.

 If you think your child may be eligible for Pupil Premium and Free School Meals We want to make sure that we are providing your child with the best education and support we can.
 Families who receive certain benefits may be eligible for free school meals.
 Your child is eligible for free school meals if you’re in receipt of one of the following benefits: